Frequently Asked Questions

 For TSM students, you must study both subjects equally while abroad.
 We would normally expect students to take classes equivalent to 60 ECTS per year.
 TSM students must achieve a minimum of 22.5 ECTS in each subject for a full year and at least 10 credits in each subject for a half year, with an equal minimum amount of credits in each subject.

 You will need to make this decision in advance of your application and research the universities you wish to apply to so that you can complete your degree with any required courses.
-Talk to your Departmental Coordinator and the non-EU exchange coordinator in the Academic Registry for more information.
+Talk to your Departmental Coordinator and the International exchange coordinator in the Academic Registry for more information.

 When and where can I attend information sessions?